Nextpertise/autorsyncbackup/README.md

     $ mkdir /var/data/backups_rsync

-Create the directory where the SQLite database file will be stored:
+Create the directory where the SqLite database file will be stored:

     $ mkdir /var/lib/autorsyncbackup